Start Investing in U.S. Stocks

-This guide is here to fix that.
+This guide is here to make the process easier.

-If you want to learn how to start investing in U.S. stocks from scratch, this article will walk you through the process in clear, human language.
-You will learn what you need before you invest, how to choose the right account, whether to start with individual stocks or ETFs, how much money you need, what mistakes to avoid, and how to make your first move without turning the process into a stressful guessing game.
+You will learn what to know before investing your first dollar, how to choose an account, whether to start with stocks or ETFs, how much money you may need, common beginner mistakes, and how to make your first investment without turning it into a stressful guessing game.

 - Get your finances stable enough that you are not investing money you may need next month.